zx80/flask-simple-auth/docs/TUTORIAL.md

 and simplifies Flask on key points.

-This tutorial assumes a working knowledge of the HTTP protocol in a REST API context, advance programming in `Python`, and interacting from a terminal with a shell.
+This tutorial assumes a working knowledge of the HTTP protocol in a REST API context, intermediate level programming in `Python`, and interacting from a terminal with a shell.
 It should work with Python 3.1x on Unix (Linux, MacOS) and possibly Windows with [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It is advisable to use a version control tool such as `git` to commit the